Gordon Hayward: Personal life

 Hayward is the son of Jody and Gordon Scott Hayward.
 He has a twin sister, Heather, who played tennis for Butler University.

 In 2014, Hayward married Robyn Van Vliet.
 They have four children: three daughters (born in 2015, 2016, and 2019) and a son born in 2020.
 Their son was born while Hayward was in the NBA Bubble.

 Hayward is a Catholic and has said that he plays basketball "for the glory of God."
 Specifically, he became Catholic in 2024.
 He was formally received by Archbishop Timothy Broglio at the church of San Sebastiano fuori le mura in Rome.

-In Butler, Hayward started in a dual degree program for computer engineering and physics.
+At Butler, Hayward started in a dual degree program for computer engineering and physics.
 He later shifted to a math major but left early to pursue his NBA career.

 Advertising

 In 2018, Hayward signed an endorsement deal with Chinese sports footwear and apparel company Anta.
 As part of the deal, Hayward would debut a signature shoe line.
 Hayward previously had endorsement deals with Peak and Nike.

 Hayward appeared in advertisements for Unilever's line of men's bodycare products during the 2018 NCAA Division I men's basketball tournament.